model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 - the resource limit of the synthesis;
 - the solver options to specify what SAT solver we use to verify invariant candidates.

-The enumerator used in the synthesizer enumerate candidates from the language of the following grammar template
+The enumerator used in the synthesizer enumerates candidates from the language of the following grammar template
 ```
 NT_Bool -> NT_Bool && NT_Bool | NT_int == NT_int
             | NT_int <= NT_int | NT_int < NT_int